 Vazquez-Pagan currently works in the lab of Stacey Schultz-Cherry, PhD, Infectious Diseases.
 Her research topics include understanding influenza virus pathogenesis in the context of high-risk populations such as people with obesity and pregnant women.
 She hopes that her research informs innovative vaccine platforms.
+She earned her master's degree from the St. Jude Graduate School of Biomedical Sciences in May 2021.

 "Through every step of my research career, I have been working to gain more knowledge and understanding of what is currently being done, what needs to be done in the future and how can I help further those goals,” she says.
 “I want to help prevent the hardships caused by disease in its many forms.”